Fredrick Blum Neighborhood Assistance Center (NAC)

 Director: Dr. Daniel Block

 The Fredrick Blum Neighborhood Assistance Center (NAC) provides technical and research assistance to neighborhood based, community, and economic development organizations.
-Housed in the Department of Geography, Sociology, History, African American Studies, and Anthropology at Chicago State University and drawing heavily on the resources and skills of the department, the NAC endeavors to involve faculty and students from across the university.
+Housed in the Department of Geography, Sociology, History, Africana Studies & Anthropology at Chicago State University and drawing heavily on the resources and skills of the department, the NAC endeavors to involve faculty and students from across the university.
 The NAC applies discipline specific skills to the solution of neighborhood problems and acts to increase the level of service to the community by the university.

 The main goal of the NAC is to foster self-reliant community development.
 This is accomplished by: